Smart meters & controls

 To find out more about the smart meter roll-out and installation, read our FAQs below.

-Read the Ofgem factsheet Smart metering – what it means for Britain’s homes.
+Read Ofgem's information about smart metering and what it means for Britain's homes.

 Smart heating controls